 But with time, these employees might leave or be replaced by new ones.
-Next thing you know, there's new people joining that team.
+Next thing you know, new people are joining that team.
 And they might need some way to learn the software themselves.
-This puts you at high risk because nobody is able to provide information or guidance to your customers anymore.
+This puts you at high risk because nobody can provide information or guidance to your customers anymore.

 How to think about these tools

-Self service education tools are helpful in resolving problems.
-They guide users throughout the implementation process of a software.
+Self-service education tools help resolve problems.
+They guide users throughout the implementation process of a software application.